Finding a Placement

 - Think before you act and work safely

 - If you have a problem with work talk to your supervisor

 - If you can’t sort out a problem at work tell your teacher

-- Keep a record of everything you do and fill in your data book
+- Keep a record of everything you do and fill in your diary if one is issued

 - Send a ‘thank you’ letter to your placement provider afterwards